amygreene/WordPress/wp-content/plugins/download-monitor/readme.txt

 4. Display regular download links or fancy ones all using shortcodes and templates.

 == Changelog ==

+= 1.5.1 =
+* Fallback for JSON_UNESCAPED_UNICODE to fix accented characters on < PHP 5.4.
+* Changed default orderby for downloads shortcode to date, desc.

+= 1.5.0 =
+* JSON_UNESCAPED_UNICODE for files to fix unicode chars when json encoded.
+Fix needs PHP 5.4+ to work, but won't break lower versions.
+* Style filetype-docx
+* Update get_version_id to work with non-numeric versions.
+* Fix shortcode arg booleans.
+* Add transient cache for get_file_version_ids.
+* Moved all translations to Transifex - https://www.transifex.com/projects/p/download-monitor/
+* Changed text domain from download_monitor to download-monitor.
+* Added Grunt.
+* Added options to generate file hashes DISABLED BY DEFAULT as they can cause performance issues with large files.

+= 1.4.4 =
+* Use home_dir instead of site_dir - fixes hot-linking protections against own site (when not in root dir)
+* Replace hardcoded WP_CONTENT_DIR and WP_CONTENT_URL with wp_upload_dir to work when UPLOADS and UPLOADS_URL constants are set.
+* Added some filters for hotlink protection customisation.

+= 1.4.3 =
+* Add password form to download page when required
+* Run shortcodes in excerpt/short desc
+* Various hook additions
+* pr_br and zh_cn translation
+* Sort download count by meta_value_num
+* Store URLs in JSON format to allow easier search/replace
+* Fix dashboard sorting
+* Option for basic referer checking to prevent hotlinking.
+* Only get file hashes on save as they are resource heavy.
+* Disable remote file hash generation, but can be enabled with filter dlm_allow_remote_hash_file
+* Radio buttons instead of select (with pagination) in popup to improve performance.

+= 1.4.2 =
+* Fix for site_url -> abspath
+* Check if hash functions are supported before use.

+= 1.4.1 =
+* Fix file_exists error in download handlers

+= 1.4.0 =
+* MP6/3.8 admin styling.
+Requires 3.8.
+* Polish translation.
+* Turkish translation.
+* Change capability required to view dashboard widget.
+* Don't show "insert download" when editing a download.
+* Allow pagination for the [downloads] shortcode.
+Simply add paginate=true to the shortcode.
+* Reverted flush change in download handler to reduce memory usage on some hosting envrionments
+* changed download handlers and fixed corruption when resuming files
+* Calculate md5/sha1/crc32 hashes for files.
+Obtainable via methods or download_data, e.g. [download_data id="86" data="md5"]
+* Added file_date data

 = 1.3.2 =
 * Cleaned up log table queries